syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 ![FastLineBitmap chart type in WinUI](FastChart_images/fastlinebitmap_chart.png)

-N> As it was rendered using bitmap, there might be some jagged lines at edges.
-This is can be reduced using [`EnableAntiAliasing`]() property.
+N> As it was rendered using bitmap, there might be some jagged lines at the edges.
+This is can be reduced using the [`EnableAntiAliasing`]() property.

 {% tabs %}